akash-network/docs/README.md

 Akash's Stack Definition Language \(SDL\) allows you to define attributes such as the type of provider, region, CPU, Memory, Storage, and which auditors you want to trust.
 When you deploy on Akash, you can configure any attribute that restricts bids to only providers that meet your criteria.

-Auditors on the Akash Network review cloud providers and digitally sign the provider on chain with their certificate.
+Auditors on the Akash Network review cloud providers and digitally sign the provider on-chain with their certificate.
 If you only accept bids from audited providers this means you are trusting the Auditor/Provider not just a Provider.

 ### **How do I limit my trust to Audited Providers?**